-IRIS FailSafe 2.1.1 provides highly available services for a cluster that contains up to 8 nodes.
+IRIS FailSafe 2.1.3 provides highly available services for as many as eight nodes in a cluster.
 These services are monitored by the IRIS FailSafe software.
-You can create additional services that are highly available by using the instructions in this guide.
+You can create additional services that are highly available by using the instructions in this guide to write your own plug-in, the set of scripts that are required to turn an application into a highly available service in conjunction with IRIS FailSafe software.